jguevaraangel/SQL50/README.md

 # SQL50
-This repository contains my solutions to "SQL 50" LeetCode compilation.
+This repository contains my solutions to the "SQL 50" LeetCode compilation.